I am pushing to reform the laws about e-scooters to make them safer for everyone, including riders and pedestrians.

 Insurance to protect pedestrians

-In September 2021 we learned that e-scooter and e-bike hire companies Beam and Neuron do not carry third party liability insurance to protect pedestrians who are hit by riders.
-This is apparently because such insurance does not exist in Australia.
+In September 2021 Council admitted that they have not required e-scooter and e-bike hire companies Beam and Neuron to carry third party liability insurance to protect pedestrians who are hit by riders.
+This is despite such insurance being required in their operating agreements.
+Council claimed that their failure to require proper insurance was due to the fact that such insurance does not exist in Australia.

-Despite many reported crashes involving e-scooters and pedestrians, Council failed to enforce their own contract with Beam and Neuron which required this insurance.
+Despite many reported crashes involving e-scooters and pedestrians, Council seems to have failed to enforce their own contract with Beam and Neuron which required this insurance.
 The Greens are actively pursuing this issue with Brisbane City Council.

 E-scooters left in dangerous places